JrVerbiest/jrverbiest.github.io/README.md

 - **Industrial Engineer Electricity (MSc, Ing.)**, Cum Laude, option Electronics specialization telecommunication, Institute for Higher Education in the Sciences & the arts, De Nayer Institute, Sint-Katelijne-Waver, Belgium, 1999

-  Thesis & intership @ Hevrox EMC/Safety services, Beringen, Belgium (today Hevrox EMC/Safety Services is integrated in EMI solution).
+  Thesis & internship @ Hevrox EMC/Safety services, Beringen, Belgium (today Hevrox EMC/Safety Services is integrated in EMI solution).

   Thesis: Validation of a fully anechoic room according the prEN 50147-3 with HP-VEE.
 Content: implementation of an automatic measurement tool using HP-VEE and the validation of the fully anechoic chamber.